apache/cordova-docs/docs/en/1.6.1/cordova/events/events.menubutton.md

 Details
 -------

-If you need to override the default menu button behaviour you can register an event listenter for the 'menubutton' event.
+If you need to override the default menu button behaviour you can register an event listener for the 'menubutton' event.

 Typically, you will want to attach an event listener with `document.addEventListener` once you receive the Cordova 'deviceready' event.